Healthy Homes Assessment Brown Owl

 Brown Owl Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Brown Owl and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required throughout Brown Owl and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.

-• Property managers and private landlords should ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

 Unreasonable Gaps & Holes